-PP Stage Steps Actions/measures to take Outputs - indicative documents required Planning, Drafting the technical The technical specifications/terms of references Internal documents preparation specification/ terms established by the beneficiary must not be too regarding the approval and carry of reference narrow/rigged in comparison with the legal of the technical out provisions.
-In such cases, the restrictive specifications/terms of specifications shall be identified by the references Programme control structure and financial correction shall be applied according to legal provisions.
-Estimation of the When estimating the value of the procurement, it Internal documents procurement's value is mandatory for the beneficiary to make a deep regarding the market research for related costs and, if available, justification of the to use the internal benchmark price for standard budget/the approval of goods or services (based on previous prices paid the procurement's value by the beneficiary and on the market price).
-Fva aluation criteria The evaluation and selection criteria established Tender documents d Tender by the beneficiary must not be restrictive in drafted. uraiteu. doo cuments comparison with the legal provisions.
-In such cases, the restrictive evaluation and selection criteria shall be identified by the Programme control structure and financial correction shall be applied according to legal provisions. Ар proval of the public It is recommended the public procurement Internal documents pro ocurement procedure to be approved by the legal approving the pro ocedure representative of the beneficiary or by superior procurement personnel with tasks in this regard (according to the internal rules of procedure of the beneficiary).
-Tra ansparency/ The Beneficiary in line with national rules shall Tender documents lau inching the make public the tender documents.
-Thus, the published pro ocedure beneficiary shall observe all legal provisions regarding the assurance of the transparency of the public procurement procedure, observing the timescales provided by the law.
-Col nfidentiality of The personal involved in bidding process shall Declarations of info ormation ensure the confidentiality of information. confidentiality In this regard, the persons involved in the procurement process shall sign a declaration stating that the confidentiality of the information included within the tender documents and received offers is ensured.
-Conflict of interest The beneficiary must take all the necessary measures in order to avoid the situations that might cause conflicts of interests within the procurement procedure.
-In this respect, the beneficiary must hold a register of all the declarations regarding the conflict of interest of each person involved in the public procurement procedure. conflict of interest Register of the conflict of Setting up the evaluation board When setting up the evaluation board, the beneficiary shall observe the following recommendations: The evaluation board is comprised of several senior management personnel The members are rotated within the evaluation boards The members are randomly selected. evaluation members regarding the conflict of
+PP Stage Steps Actions/measures to take Outputs - indicative documents required Planning, Drafting the technical The technical specifications/terms of references Internal documents preparation specification/ terms of established by the beneficiary must not be too regarding the approval of and carry reference narrow/rigged in comparison with the legal the technical out provisions.
+In such cases, the restrictive specifications/terms of specifications shall be identified by the Programme references control structure and financial correction shall be applied according to legal provisions.
+Estimation of the When estimating the value of the procurement, it is Internal documents procurement's value mandatory for the beneficiary to make a deep market regarding the justification research for related costs and, if available, to use the of the budget/the approval internal benchmark price for standard goods or of the procurement's services (based on previous prices paid by the value beneficiary and on the market price).
+Evaluation criteria and The evaluation and selection criteria established by Tender documents Tender documents the beneficiary must not be restrictive in comparison drafted. with the legal provisions.
+In such cases, the restrictive evaluation and selection criteria shall be identified by the Programme control structure and financial correction shall be applied according to legal provisions.
+Approval of the public It is recommended the public procurement Internal documents procurement procedure to be approved by the legal representative approving the procedure of the beneficiary or by superior personnel with tasks procurement in this regard (according to the internal rules of procedure of the beneficiary).
+Transparency/ The Beneficiary in line with national rules shall make Tender documents launching the public the tender documents.
+Thus, the beneficiary published procedure shall observe all legal provisions regarding the assurance of the transparency of the public procurement procedure, observing the timescales provided by the law.
+Confidentiality of The personal involved in bidding process shall Declarations of information ensure the confidentiality of information. confidentiality In this regard, the persons involved in the procurement process shall sign a declaration stating that the confidentiality of the information included within the tender documents and received offers is 0 11 1 1 1 ensured.
+Conflict of interest The beneficiary must take all the necessary Declarations of the conflict measures in order to avoid the situations that might of interest cause conflicts of interests within the procurement procedure.
+In this respect, the beneficiary must hold Register of the conflict of a register of all the declarations regarding the conflict interest declarations.